-Course Code: Edexcel 1CS0
+Course Code: Edexcel 1CS0 Ms A Lagess, Head of Citizenship alagess@carshaltongirls.org.uk

-Ms Lagess

-alagess@carshaltongirls.org.uk

-Why chose Citizenship?
+Why choose Citizenship?

 The GCSE Citizenship course seeks to prepare you to become active citizens by raising awareness and understanding of your role in the world.